The Man Who Walked Between the Towers

-The Man Who Walked Between the Towers is a children's picture book written and illustrated by the American author Mordicai Gerstein.
+The Man Who Walked Between the Towers is an American children's picture book written and illustrated by the American author Mordicai Gerstein.
 Published in 2003, the book recounts the achievement of Philippe Petit, a French man who walked on a tightrope wire between the roofs of the twin towers of the World Trade Center in August 1974.
 Gerstein won the 2004 Caldecott Medal for his illustrations.
 The book has been adapted into a film and a ballet.

 Synopsis

-The story follows the French street performer turned high-wire artist, Philippe Petit, as he attempts what he describes as 'the coup of the century.'
-Once the idea of walking a high-wire between the twin towers occurs, Philippe Petit becomes obsessed with it.
+The story follows the French street performer turned high-wire artist Philippe Petit as he attempts what he describes as "the coup of the century".
+Once the idea of walking a high-wire between the Twin Towers occurs, Petit becomes obsessed with it.
 With considerable deliberation and planning, he finally achieves his dream coup one early August morning in 1974.
-Before the notorious high-wire walk across the twin towers, he also walks a high-wire on the Notre Dame where he lived in Paris, France.
+Before the notorious high-wire walk across the Twin Towers, he also walks a high-wire on the Notre-Dame where he lived in Paris, France.

-Since the twin towers were still under construction, Philippe Petit and his friend disguised themselves as construction workers and easily blended in with the rest of the construction crew to sneak up to the south tower.
+Since the Twin Towers were still under construction, Petit and his friend disguised themselves as construction workers and easily blended in with the rest of the construction crew to sneak up to the south tower.
 They took around 440 lbs of cable through the elevator to the top 10 floors and waited until nightfall to carry it up 180 stairs onto the roof.
 At midnight, two more of his friends came to help.

 They tied a fishing line through an arrow and shot it across to Philippe 140 feet away from the north tower.
 However, they missed their mark due to the wind, and the arrow landed on a ledge.
 Philippe manages to retrieve the arrow by crawling down the ledge of the tower.
 To this line, he attached a stronger line, which his friends pulled back and he tied it to a cable that was 5/8 of an inch thick.
 The cable was so heavy that it took them 3 hours to secure the line from across the two towers.